seleniumbase/SeleniumBase/README.md

 SeleniumBase automatically waits for page elements to finish loading before interacting with them (*up to a timeout limit*).
 This means you no longer need random ``time.sleep()`` statements in your code.

 <b>SeleniumBase helps keep your code clean:</b><br>
-This long line of WebDriver code...
+This long line of messy WebDriver code...
 ```python
 self.driver.find_element_by_css_selector("textarea").send_keys("text")
 ```